 Day Trading Leverage or Margin

-Day traders in the US are allowed to use up to 4:1 leverage. that means that if the day trader deposits $30,000 in their account, they can accumulate positions up to $120,000.
-Traders that hold positions overnight are only allowed leverage up to 2:1.
+Day traders in the U.S. are allowed to use up to 4:1 leverage.
+That means that if a day trader deposits $30,000 in his account, he can accumulate positions up to $120,000.
+Traders that hold positions overnight are allowed leverage up to only 2:1.

-While US stock market day traders are required to have at least $25,000 to day trade, they are allowed to have more leverage since their positions are short-term and therefore each trade is likely to experience smaller price swings compared to positions held for days, weeks or years.
+Day traders are allowed to have more leverage since their positions are short-term, and therefore each trade is likely to experience smaller price swings compared to positions held for days, weeks, or years.

-If a trader exceeds their allowed margin, as their own deposited capital begins to drop because of a losing position, then the day trader will be issued a margin call.
+If a trader exceeds his allowed margin, as their own deposited capital begins to drop because of a losing position, then the day trader will be issued a margin call.

-The $25,000 equity balance restriction only applies to US stock markets (other country's day trading restrictions vary).
-The US futures and currency markets don't have set equity balance requirements for day trading (except for broker required deposit minimums and margin requirements on each asset).
-Therefore, if a day trader has at least $25,000 to trade with, all markets--including the stock market--are a viable option.
+The $25,000 equity balance restriction applies only to U.S. stock markets; other markets' day trading restrictions vary.
+The U.S. futures and currency markets don't have set equity balance requirements for day trading except for broker-required deposit minimums and margin requirements on each asset.
+Therefore, if a day trader has at least $25,000, all markets—including the stock market—are a viable option.